ole00/afterburner/README.md

 - afterburner reports it can not connect to /dev/ttyUSB0, permission denied

-  * ensure your user is member of the of the dialup group or alernatively run afterburner  as superuser (use: sudo ./afterburner ...)
+  * ensure your user is member of the of the dialup group or alternatively run afterburner  as superuser (use: sudo ./afterburner ...)

-  * ensure no other programm on your PC uses that serial port.
+  * ensure no other program on your PC uses that serial port.
 Close putty, minicom or other terminals you may be running.

 - afterburner fails to connect to /dev/ttyUSB0